merlin-network/nautilus/cosmos/x/README.md

-# Polaris Cosmos-SDK Modules
+# Blackfury Cosmos-SDK Modules

-Polaris implements the following custom modules:
+Blackfury implements the following custom modules:

-* `evm` - Intergrates the Polaris Ethereum as a Cosmos-SDK module
+* `evm` - Intergrates the Blackfury Ethereum as a Cosmos-SDK module